A movement to connect, engage and provide opportunities and a cross-sector platform for Native youth in California.

 Learn More

 The CNAY Fellowship is a program for aspiring Native youth leaders looking to make an impact in their communities.
-CNAY provides tailored sovereignty, leadership and advocacy trainings, unique opportunities for education and knowledge sharing, and micro-grant support to complete a community action project of Fellows’ choosing.
+CNAY provides tailored sovereignty, leadership and advocacy trainings, unique opportunities for education and knowledge sharing, and micro-grant support to complete a community action project.

 Each year, a group of Native youth from California join a movement of Indigenous leaders passionate about community transformation.
-Alejandra, Alexio, David, Jaeden, Kateri, Lauren, Metzli, Payton, Reg & Tiana will receive micro-grants and technical assistance to micro-grants and technical assistance to community action projects that help advance state policy.
+Alejandra, David, Jaeden, Kateri, Lauren, Metzli, Payton, Reg & Tiana will work on projects that help advance state policy.
 CNAY also provides peer-to-peer learning opportunities, mentorship and a platform to share and elevate their projects.
 NEW in 2026!
 Members of the California Native Youth Collective will also become part of the larger CNAY Fellowship program, engage in a shared, core curriculum & convene in community as one.

-Learn more about the 2026 Cohort: Center for Native American Youth Fellows Embark on a Journey of Community Impact
+Learn more about the 2026 Cohort: CNAY Fellows Embark on a Journey of Community Impact

 Fellow Impact